Visitation Rights of Non-Parents

 This right to child visitation must be balanced with the fundamental right of a parent to make parenting decisions concerning their child’s contact with grandparents and other relatives.
 Consequently, trial courts entertaining a contested §3102 visitation claim must ordinarily defer to the surviving parent’s constitutional right to determine the child’s care, custody and control.
 At least where no evidence of the surviving parent’s “unfitness” as a parent is presented and he or she is not seeking to cut off grandparent visitation completely, the nonparent petitioners bear burden of rebutting the presumption favoring a fit parent’s visitation decisions.

-Contact a Los Angeles Family Law attorney at the Law Offices of Joseph Land to determine what your rights may be in a complex litigation.
+Contact a Los Angeles Family Law attorney at the Land Legal Group to determine what your rights may be in a complex litigation.
 Attorney Joseph Land has experience in these types of cases and can counsel parties on both sides of the argument.